 An online course is designed to require approximately the same amount of weekly work as an in-person course.
 Figure out how much time you would need for a face to face course that is at the same level and number of credits as each online course, being sure to include the time you normally spend in class.
 As a general rule, for a 16 week 3 credit fully online course, you can expect to spend somewhere between 9-12 hours per week on your coursework.
 Once you add together the time per week for all of your courses, set up a weekly schedule setting aside the required amount of time for each course.
 You’ll notice this is a pretty big chunk of time if you’re taking multiple courses.

 The next step is harder: you need to motivate yourself to stick to that schedule every day.
 If you fall behind, it may be very difficult to catch back up.
-If possible, set up a specific area in your home that is designated just for work.
-As your ‘class time’ approaches, do the things you used to do before going to class: get out of bed, take a shower, get dressed, and sit down at your workspace.
+If possible, set up a specific area that is designated just for work.
+As your ‘class time’ approaches, do the things you would do before going to an in-person class: get out of bed, take a shower, get dressed, and sit down at your workspace.
 Put away distractions like your phone and close any unnecessary browser tabs.

 Keep track of deadlines